Sleeping With Your Pets: the Health Benefits and Risks

 According to a study, the results of sleeping with a pet may vary depending on the owner.
 It also largely depends on how well-behaved an animal is.
 This study was also at the Mayo Clinic.
 A calm, purring cat or a well-behaved dog may provide a comforting presence.
 Sadly, other pets may keep you up.

-Safety concerts for children
+Safety concerns for children

 According to the American Academy of Pediatrics, for children and infants, letting a pet sleep with them poses risks.
 Not only does it increase the risk for SIDS, but also suffocation.
 The report specifically mentions that the dangers increase when cats are allowed into children’s rooms.
 After all, cats have a tendency to try to sleep on a child’s face or chest and obstruct breathing.